learn-academy-2019-alpha/Assessments/Week-4.md

 //Your Answer

+instance variable is identified with an @  and doesnt need to be further identified because it is a reference to the scope of the object it exists in, the function normally starts with initialize

 //Googled Answer
+Every object has its own scope.
+An object’s scope is populated with instance variables, in the moment we assign something to them.
+And they are visible everywhere in the object, that is, in every method that the object has. the @word associates an instance variable to the local variables name. still unsure about the normal variable?

 #### 8. Ruby has a great community and tons of free resources to help you learn.
 Here is the long list of great resources: https://www.ruby-lang.org/en/documentation/.
 Below are a few popular ones:
 - Interactive Ruby tutorial (http://tryruby.org/levels/1/challenges/0)